-- (5) The Technical Staff Report prepared in response to the application shall include a current, Countywide inventory of the locations, dates of approval, and conditions of approval concerning haul routes and estimated loads per day for all approved and pending Special Exceptions for sand and gravel wet-processing, sanitary landfills and rubble fills, and surface mining, as indicated by the record in the case.
-The inventory shall also include the locations of all nonconforming sand and gravel wet-processing, sanitary landfills and rubble fills, and surface mining operations throughout the County that were certified after September 6, 1974. - (6) In reviewing the application for compliance with the required findings set forth in Sections 27-317(a)(4) and 27-317(a)(5), the District Council shall consider the inventory required in Section 27-406(e).
+(5) The Technical Staff Report prepared in response to the application shall include a current, Countywide inventory of the locations, dates of approval, and conditions of approval concerning haul routes and estimated loads per day for all approved and pending Special Exceptions for sand and gravel wet-processing, sanitary landfills and rubble fills, and surface mining, as indicated by the record in the case.
+The inventory shall also include the locations of all nonconforming sand and gravel wet-processing, sanitary landfills and rubble fills, and surface mining operations throughout the County that were certified after September 6, 1974.

-Finding: The Environmental Planning Section (M-NCPPC) prepared the required inventory, identified as Appendix C in the report entitled Analysis of Rubble Landfills Capacity in Prince George County, MD.
-(1999-2014) for SE-4255.
-The Landfills Capacity Report is incorporated in the record of this case, and a copy of the inventory is attached to this staff report.
-The inventory lists 57 sites comprised of 47 sand and gravel mines, 5 wash plants, 3 rubble fills and 2 landfills.
+(6) In reviewing the application for compliance with the required findings set forth in Sections 27-317(a)(4) and 27-317(a)(5), the District Council shall consider the inventory required in Section 27-406(e).

-(7) The Technical Staff Report prepared in response to an application for a rubble fill shall include an analysis of need based on the most current available projections of residential and employment growth in Prince George's County over a fifteen-year period.
-The District Council shall consider this analysis when determining compliance with the finding required in Subsection (h), below, and when determining the period of time for which the Special Exception is valid.
+Finding: The Environmental Planning Section (M-NCPPC) prepared the required inventory, identified as Appendix 8 in the report entitled Analysis of Rubble Landfills Capacity in Prince George & County, MD.
+(1999-2014) for SE-4355.
+The Landfills Capacity Report is currently in draft form and will be incorporated in the record of this case by the time of the Planning Board s review.
+A copy of the inventory is attached to the staff report.
+The inventory lists 57 sites comprised of 47 sand and gravel mines, 5 wash plants, 3 rubble fills and 2 sanitary landfills.

-(8) When approving a Special Exception for a rubble fill, the District Council shall find that the proposed use is necessary to serve the projected growth in Prince George's County.
+- (7) The Technical Staff Report prepared in response to an application for a rubble fill shall include an analysis of need based on the most current available projections of residential and employment growth in Prince George's County over a fifteen-year period.
+The District Council shall consider this analysis when determining compliance with the finding required in Subsection (h), below, and when determining the period of time for which the Special Exception is valid. - (h) When approving a Special Exception for a rubble fill, the District Council shall find that the proposed use is necessary to serve the projected growth in Prince George's County.

 Finding: The Landfills Capacity Report addresses the need for another rubble fill in the County.
 It indicates that there are currently five active landfill operations which are accepting rubble materials.
-Four of them are located in Prince George\s County and the fifth, known as PST is located in Anne Arundel County.
+Four of them are located in Prince George•s County and the fifth, known as PST is located in Anne Arundel County.
 By January 1, 2002 three of the existing operations, PST, Sandy Hill Landfill and Brandywine will cease operations leaving only Brown Station Landfill and Ritchie Rubble Fill.